South Georgia and Antarctic: Penguin Safari

 Experience amazing wildlife sightings

-Follow the footprint of explorer Sir Ernest Shackleton
+Follow the footsteps of explorer Sir Ernest Shackleton

 Step foot on the 7th continent